West Hobart

 West Hobart has seen population growth performance typically on par with national averages when looking at short and medium term trends

-West Hobart's population was around 6,428 as of November 2025.
-This figure reflects an increase of 31 people since the 2021 Census, which recorded a population of 6,397.
-The change is inferred from the estimated resident population of 6,417 in June 2024 and an additional 10 validated new addresses since the Census date.
-This results in a population density ratio of 1,775 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
-West Hobart's growth rate of 0.5% since the census positions it within 2.0 percentage points of the SA3 area (2.5%), indicating competitive growth fundamentals.
-Population growth was primarily driven by overseas migration, contributing approximately 85.8% of overall population gains during recent periods.
+Based on AreaSearch's analysis, West Hobart's population is around 6,430 as of Feb 2026.
+This reflects an increase of 33 people (0.5%) since the 2021 Census, which reported a population of 6,397 people.
+The change is inferred from the estimated resident population of 6,417 from the ABS as of June 2024 and an additional 9 validated new addresses since the Census date.
+This population level equates to a density ratio of 1,776 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+West Hobart's 0.5% growth since the census positions it within 2.0 percentage points of the SA3 area (2.5%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 85.8% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth by age group post-2032, Tasmania State Government's Regional/LGA projections are adopted, released in 2022 with a base year of 2021, using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Looking ahead, population projections suggest an increase just below the median of national areas by 2041, with West Hobart expected to expand by 506 persons, reflecting an overall increase of 7.7% over the 17-year period based on the latest annual ERP population numbers.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth by age group in the years post-2032, the Tasmania State Government's Regional/LGA projections, released in 2022 with 2021 as the base year, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Looking at population projections moving forward, a population increase just below the median of national areas is expected, with the area expected to expand by 506 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 7.7% in total over the 17 years.

 Frequently Asked Questions - Population